• Disease Overview

 Causes

-Babesia protozoa such as B. microti are transmitted to humans through the bite of infected ticks.
-The ticks serve as “vectors,” the term for any organism that is infected with and later transmits a particular disease agent (e.g., bacterium or virus) to another organism, which may then become infected.
-The deer tick (Ixodes dammini or scapularis) is the most common vector that transmits babesiosis.
+People usually become infected through the bite of an infected tick which is known as the vector.
+Vector is a term for any organism that is infected with and later transmits a particular disease agent (i.e. a bacterium or virus) to another organism, which may then become infected.
+As commented above, the deer tick (Ixodes dammini or scapularis) is the most common vector that transmits babesiosis.
+When this happens:4,6,10

 • < Previous section